felixtsao/oneVR_devel/README.md

 <h3> Hardware/Software </h3>
 Listed below are items I have tested but any of them can be swapped out with other items that serve a similar purpose.
 Addtionally, using more cameras is ideal, but drives up cost and requires a more powerful computer for stitching.
-6 SJ4000 cameras arranged like the picture below is barely enough information to create a 360 video and requires a decent amount of user input to stitch in After Effects.
+6 SJ4000 cameras arranged like the picture below is just barely enough information to create a 360 video and requires a decent amount of user input to stitch in After Effects.
 Using 6 SJ4000 cameras seated horizontally would help automated stitching a lot at the cost of some vertical field of view.

 <h5> Hardware list </h5>
  * 6x SJ4000 action cameras